tlefko/XPS13-9350-Catalina/README.md

 - Can Provide Files for Display Overrides
 - Additional Patches for 3K Display
 - updated for 15.4 rev 1
+- if using unsupported wifi card disable it in bios
 - IMPROVED SLEEP DRAMATICALLY -- once lid is closed for more than 15 seconds (time to sleep), computer WILL WAKE SUCCESFULLY
 # Sleep Bugs
 - plugging or removing usb c device after sleep will put computer back to sleep